TrademarkTrademark

 Defining a Service Level Objective (SLO)

-Codifying SLOs is a cornerstone of modern SRE.
+SLOs are worth keeping in code so they get reviewed like anything else.
 This example defines a 99.9% availability SLO based on the ratio of successful API requests to total requests.

 resource "datadog_service_level_objective" "api_availability" {